wduda/TravelWindowII/doc/lotrointerface.md

-This plugin creates a single window that contains available travel skills, including the race, class, housing and reputation skills.
+This plugin creates a single window that contains available travel skills, including race, class, housing and reputation skills.
 It is a further development of the "Travel Window" plugin, that has been worked on by multiple authors before.

 [B]Since this plugin is a 100% replacement for "Travel Window" you should not have both enabled at the same time.
 You can keep them both installed though.[/B]